It all started with one classroom.

-Usually you'll find a pool table, some couches, video games and maybe even an art project or two.
+Usually you'll find free food, a pool table, some couches, Foosball, a salon station, video games and maybe even an art project or two.
 These are safe places to come and hang out with your friends, and get to know the Lifeline Staff.
-For kids who need something (or really anything), a Lifeline Livingroom is also a place to get some help.
-Free groceries, help with homework, somebody to talk to, a snack... whatever it is, we've got you covered.
+For students who need something (or really anything), a Lifeline Livingroom is also a place to get some help.
+Free groceries, free clothing, free hygiene products, help with homework, somebody to talk to, a snack... whatever it is, we've got you covered.

 Lifeline Currently Operates 2 Living Rooms

 John Barsby Community School